 We remember the men who gave their lives in the Great War and whose final resting place is Wrexham Cemetery.
 LEST WE FORGET John JONES James HARKER Charles Edward JONES Martin SWEENEY John Francis JONES [more]

-The Leader – October 2017 A memorial built to commemorate those who made the ultimate sacrifice during the First World War has been unveiled.
-The memorial garden at Bellevue Park in Wrexham was officially opened [more]
+A memorial built to commemorate those who made the ultimate sacrifice during the First World War has been unveiled.
+The memorial garden at Bellevue Park in Wrexham was officially opened with a service led by [more]

 The Great War Trenches.
 Trench warfare characterised much of the fighting during World War One, particularly along the Western Front.
 Trench systems were complicated with many interlinking lines of trenches.
 Apparently, during the First World [more]

 RWF and Hightown Barracks.
 WREXHAM, during the 1914-18 war felt the full impact of the hardships and heartbreaks of war.
 Hightown Barracks, as the depot of the Royal Welsh Fusiliers saw the hasty mobilisation of [more]